Aircraft deicing fluid: Usage statistics

 The cost of fluid varies widely due to market conditions.
-The amount deicing service companies charge end users is generally in the range of US$8 to US$12 per diluted gallon (US$2.10 to US$3.20 per liter).
+The amount de-icing service companies charge end users is generally in the range of US$8 to US$12 per diluted gallon (US$2.10 to US$3.20 per liter).

-The total annual usage of deicing fluids in the U.S. is estimated to be approximately 25 e6USgal, broken down as follows (figures from 2008, adjusted to show totals for undiluted fluid):
+The total annual usage of de-icing fluids in the US is estimated to be approximately 25 e6USgal, broken down as follows (figures from 2008, adjusted to show totals for undiluted fluid):